cwalsh/redis-bank/README.md

 Redis-Bank
 ==========

-A Redis-backed bank for the Money gem.
+A Redis-backed Bank for the {https://github.com/RubyMoney/money Money} gem.

+See {Money::Bank::RedisBank} for details.

 Usage
 -----